Financial Well-Being and Economic Prosperity

 Our group companies’ commitment to improving financial literacy also represents a means to further expand their positive impact on the financial security of their clients.

-Investors Group’s ongoing collaboration with the Canadian Foundation for Economic Education (CFEE) continued to make a real contribution in 2016 to improving financial literacy of youth and their parents.
+Investors Group’s ongoing collaboration with the Canadian Foundation for Economic Education (CFEE) continued to make a real contribution in 2017 to improving financial literacy of youth and their parents.
 The company still supports CFEE’s Building Futures program, which helps provinces integrate financial education into the core curriculum for grades 4 to 10.
 It also supported new courses as they were developed for the high school level, including lesson plans and workshops for teacher professional development.
 Building Futures leverages the popular guidebook Money and Youth: A Guide to Financial Literacy for high school students produced by CFEE with funding from Investors Group.
 Money and Youth was also made available as an e-book for increased accessibility.
-With support from Investors Group, more than 450,000 copies are in circulation to schools and households, helping to improve the financial literacy of Canadian youth.
+With support from Investors Group, more than 500,000 copies are in circulation to schools and households, helping to improve the financial literacy of Canadian youth.
+Investors Group has contributed $3.7 million since 1995 to support and promote financial literacy programs for Canadian children and teens.

 Investments to Spur Growth